-Testing the hypothesis in this study uses an independent sample t test which aims to see the difference between unrelated samples.
-The hypothesis in this study is that there is a difference in the improvement of critical thinking skills between students who learn to use the PBL model and conventional models in the material of chemical reaction rates.
-The result of this test can be interpreted as if the significant value (2-tailed) is bigger than 0.05, there is no difference intergroup and vice versa. t-test toward independent sample of critical thinking skill as shown in Table 2.
+The t-test toward independent sample aimed to find out the differences in the unconnected samples.
+The result of this test can be interpreted as if the significant value (2-tailed) is bigger than 0.05, there is no difference intergroup and vice versa.

-Table 2 t-test tow ard independent sa mple of critical thinking skill I dolo 2. t tost to W ara macpemacm ba mpie of critical tilling Sixili t-test for Equality of Means t df Sig.
-(2-tailed) Mean Difference Equal variances assumed 2.351 124 0.020 5.705 Equal varianves not assumed 2.349 122.590 0.020 5.705
+Table 3.
+T-test toward independent sample of critical thinking skill t-test for Equality of Means t df Sig.
+(2-tailed) Mean difference Equal variances assumed 2.351 124 0.020 5.705 Equal varianves not assumed 2.349 122.590 0.020 5.705

-In Table 2, the result of t-test toward independent sample of critical thinking skill between experiment class that is given PBL model and control class that is given conventional model shows that there is a difference of critical thinking skill in both classes since the significance value (2-tailed) is less than 0,05.
+In Table 3, the result of t-test toward independent sample of critical thinking skill between experiment class that is given PBL model and control class that is given conventional model shows that there is a difference of critical thinking skill in both classes since the significance value (2-tailed) is less than 0.05.

+3.1.
 Post-test score of critical thinking skill